naganowl/postcss-squeaky-clean/DOCS.md

 An object with two keys (`BLACKLIST_CLASSES` and `BLACKLIST_PREFIXES`) whose values are both an array of strings which are class selectors (including the period!).
 These selectors will be ignored (skipped from namespacing) in stylesheets.
 The selectors in `BLACKLIST_PREFIXES` will ignore class selectors that begin with those strings.

+For one off selectors that would be skipped, adding a comment next to the selector in the stylesheets (e.g. `// squeaky-skip`) will allow the plugin to ignore namespacing the selector.

 ### `regExps`

 An array of strings that represent regular expressions to target specific internal/helper method invocations within a codebase that can be targeted by